Easy Crochet Granny Triangle Shawl

 Other Knit & Crochet Combo Patterns

 The cute 373 cardigan is by Pierrot Yarns, a company that makes lots of knitting and crochet patterns, including several that combine both crafts.
 This one is for crocheters who are happy to knit a small section to elevate this delicate design.
-This is super wearable and I need to make one, one day.
+This is super wearable, and I need to make one, one day.

 Where does one person find the time to make everything they fall in love with?!